-In less than one year, Grow Food Northampton moved from a small group of concerned citizens to a vibrant, community-driven non-profit organization that now owns a 121-acre community farm in the geographic heart of Northampton.
+In less than one year, Grow Food Northampton moved from a small group of concerned citizens to a vibrant, community-driven non-profit organization that now owns the largest community farm in Massachusetts located in the geographic heart of Northampton.

 Our Farm currently consists of

 - Crimson & Clover Farm: 215 Spring St, Florence.
 A CSA operation which grows fruit and vegetables sustainably for local markets